-This feature lets you save a particular report by clicking on the Save option available at the right top of Google Analytics Interface.
+This feature lets you save a particular report by clicking on the Save option available at the right top of the Google Analytics Interface.
 You can access the same from Customization > Saved Reports.

-One can generate excel, spreadsheet, .csv, and .pdf versions of the reports created using the Google Analytics Data by clicking on Export option available at the top-right corner of Google Analytics Interface.
+One can generate Excel, spreadsheet, .csv, and .pdf versions of the reports created using Google Analytics Data by clicking on the Export option available at the top-right corner of Google Analytics Interface.

-With this feature, share the report configuration by clicking on the Share option available at the top-right corner of Google Analytics Interface.
+With this feature, share the report configuration by clicking on the Share option available at the top-right corner of the Google Analytics Interface.

 Frequently Encountered Questions

-Here we are addressing a particular set of questions that you would generally encounter while trying to obtain Google Analytics data based on a pre-determined data points.
+Here we are addressing a particular set of questions that you would generally encounter while trying to obtain Google Analytics data based on pre-determined data points.

-- Is there any report available from which I can get data for the number of drop offs from a particular conversion funnel?
+- Is there any report available from which I can get data for the number of drop-offs from a particular conversion funnel?

 - Yes, there is a report called Funnel Visualization which helps in getting such data.
 One needs to define a destination goal with funnel steps to obtain Google Analytics data in this particular report.